THUDM/GIAAD/README.md

 ``pandas=0.24.2``

+Notice a bug in dgl package:
+dgl/nn/pytorch/conv/sgconv.py", line 167,
+    if not self._allow_zero_in_degree:
+you shall change that to "if True:"

 Once you setup the environments, you can start your trial.

 To attack, you shall create a package under ``submissions`` package with an ``adj.pkl`` representing the injection nodes' links and ``features.npy`` representing their features.
 We already provide the submission attack files.
 For example, to evaluate on the submissions of speit, all you need is to unzip it.